-Serbia exclusive: Crossroad for Energy company of Serbia, privatization and harsh decisions ahead9.
-December 2014. / News Serbia Energy
+Serbia exclusive: Crossroad for Energy company of Serbia, privatization and harsh decisions ahead, News Serbia Energy

 Serbian power utility company Elektroprivreda Srbije (EPS) can survive on the competitive market if they introduce market principles into their business operations.
 The EPS needs a strategic partner, who could help in the company restructuring, the management improvement, the attraction of funds for investments and the construction of new production capacities conclude the analyst of Serbia Energy in their latest report.